 If you manage to purchase a gem of a used car, then you’ll be able to drive it for miles, without giving any thought to the depreciating value.
 There is something quite satisfying about rinsing a car for miles and not caring how far you go in it, because it won’t be depleting in value.

 I live with somebody that loves cars and he’s able to fix most things himself.
-This makes having an old car one hell of a lot easier, because he can fix most issues when they arise.
+This made my decision to buy a cheap car one hell of a lot easier, because he can fix most issues when they arise.
 On the occasions where he’s not able to fix something, he’s able to gauge if a mechanic is quoting a fair price.

 This is very lucky for me, because I’ve had my current vehicle for over two years and within that time the brake has buckled, it’s needed two full oil changes, the catalytic converter has failed (although we knew that when we bought it) and the exhaust has fallen off twice.
 I dread to think how much that lot would have cost me if a mechanic had had to fix it.